q3aql/dotfiles/README-spectrwm.md

   * **`Wallpaper:`**

     * By default, the config load wallpaper on `~/wallpapers/abstract.png`:
-    * Edit  `~/.config/i3/config` for set your favorite wallpaper:
+    * Edit  `~/.config/spectrwm/startwallpaper.sh` for set your favorite wallpaper:

       ```shell
+      sleep 3
-      exec --no-startup-id "sleep 3 && nitrogen --set-scaled ~/wallpapers/abstract.png"
+      nitrogen --set-scaled ~/wallpapers/abstract.png
       ````

  * **`Set Screensaver (Optional):`**

     * The configuration file set `xautolock` with 20 minutes as screensaver:
-    * You can change the program between `xautolock` and `xscreensaver` editing the file `~/.config/i3/startscreensaver.sh`:
+    * You can change the program between `xautolock` and `xscreensaver` editing the file `~/.config/spectrwm/startscreensaver.sh`:

       ```shell
       # Basic configuration variables